nupuranom/UmmeAnom.github.io/content/authors/admin/_index.md

 ---
 # About Me

-Umme Anom is pursuing a degree in Computer Science and Engineering at Jahangirnagar University with a keen interest in Machine Learning, Artificial Intelligence, and Data Science.
-Passionate about innovative technologies and problem-solving, Anom enjoys working on projects that explore new methods in AI and data analytics.
-In her free time, she loves cooking and crafting.
+I am pursuing a degree in Computer Science and Engineering with a keen interest in Machine Learning, Artificial Intelligence, and Data Science.
+Passionate about innovative technologies and problem-solving, I enjoy working on projects that explore new methods in AI and data analytics.
+In my free time, I love cooking and crafting.